 Patients are often in a weakened or confused state in hospital, and are more susceptible to falling.
 Falls are a leading cause of hospital-acquired injury, and frequently prolong or complicate hospital stays.
 At Darwin Private Hospital we document and investigate every fall and take action to reduce the number of falls that occur.

-This graph shows the number of falls in Darwin Private Hospital for the past 3 years, compared with the rate typical in other hospitals from Australia, the UK and the USA.
+This graph shows the number of falls in Darwin Private Hospital for the past 6 years, compared with the industry rate.
 Falls are presented as a percentage of patient days – allowing us to compare Darwin Private Hospital with other hospitals of a different size.
 Patients at Darwin Private Hospital on average have a lower rate of falls than those in other hospitals.

 See details on: How we work out our falls rate